na-na-hi/renget/archive/how2playba.md

 See the [shop section](https://rentry.org/how2playba#shop) for what to buy.

+>I forgot if I started a mock battle or a real run, help!
+In battle, at the top left of your screen it shows if it's a mock battle.
+If there isn't notice, it's a real run.

 >Should I save my raid coins?
 No. There's a limit on every item you can buy, and the shop refreshes before a new raid.
 Don't be a retard.
 You don't lose your coins after a refresh.